idreesshaikh/Autonomous-Driving-in-Carla-using-Deep-Reinforcement-Learning/README.md

 ## Project Setup (Installations)

 In order to setup this project you're advised to clone this repository and make sure you have **Python v3.7.+ (64bit)** version installed.
 After clonding this repository we can create a python virtual environment for this project 💥 let's call it **venv** `python -m venv venv`.
 You can call it something else if you want :) Now we can activate our virtual env `source venv/Script/activate`, and don't forget to do so before installing any of the dependencies.
-Moving forward we can install the dependencies with `pip` with the following command `pip3 install -r requirements.txt`.
+Moving forward we can install the dependencies with `pip` with the following command `pip install -r requirements.txt`.
 We're not only using **pip** as our depency manager but **poetry** as well, therefore execute the following command `cd poetry/ && poetry update` in the repo.
 This will install all the other dependencies now with **poetry**.
 Once everything is setup up then we're nearly there

 Download the **CARLA server (0.9.8)** + **Additional Maps**, and make sure you've read the Prerequisites of this repo.
 Once the server is up and running, we can start our client with `python continuous_driver.py --exp-name=ppo --train=False` command.
 Don't forget to start the Carla server beforehand.
 Yey!!!